-IBAN Checker — Verify a Polish Bank Account Number
+IBAN Checker: Verify a Polish Bank Account Number

 Example IBAN numbers

-What Is an IBAN Number?
+What Is an IBAN?

 What Does a Polish IBAN Look Like?

-A Polish IBAN contains exactly 28 characters [6] [8]:
+A Polish IBAN contains exactly 28 characters[6][8]:

 PL + 2 check digits + 8-digit bank sort code + 16-digit account number

 The country code is always PL.
-The MOD 97 algorithm, defined in ISO 7064, produces the two check digits [8].
+The MOD 97 algorithm, defined in ISO 7064, produces the two check digits[8].
 The remaining 24 digits form the BBAN: an 8-digit bank sort code (numer rozliczeniowy) and a 16-digit client account number.

-Here is a Poland IBAN example:
+Here is an example:

 PL 61 1090 1014 0000 0001 3210 0010